ajeanmahoney/diff-examples/displayref-diffs.md

 The content of requests or responses, if used in forming new requests, can be used to correlate requests.
-This includes obvious methods of linking requests, like cookies {{COOKIES}}, but it also includes any information in either message that might affect how subsequent requests are formulated.
+This includes obvious methods of linking requests, like cookies {{RFC6265}}, but it also includes any information in either message that might affect how subsequent requests are formulated.
 For example,
 {{FIELDING}} describes how interactions that are individually stateless can be used to build a stateful system when a Client acts on the content of a response.